Case studies

 Supporting the transition of millions of Australians to myGovID

+Boxing Clever was engaged by the Australian Taxation Office (ATO) to encourage businesses and tax agents to move to myGovID – the Australian Government’s new digital identity solution.
 To help motivate the millions of tax agents, small business owners and retirees who need to make the move before the deadline, we created a range of tailored content including articles, e-newsletters and social media imagery and encouraged peak bodies and trade media to share it via their own channels.

 Our content reached 2.5 million hard-to-reach Australians and resulted in registrations for myGovID tracking ahead of forecast.